titaniumgriffon/gmail-email-identifier/README.md

 13. Review your summary, and if it looks correct, then select "Back to Dashboard"
 ![alt text](assets/oauth_summary_screen.png)
 14. Go back to APIs and Services

+**Go back up to Step 8 in App Script Setup, then come back and finish Console Setup**

 15. Click the "Google Workspace Marketplace SDK"
 16. Select "App Configuration"
        1. For App Visibality, select Private